-I was pleased to participate in a Fan Noli Symposium at Boston University recently where I related the following anecdotes about Fan Noli:
+I was pleased to participate in the recent Fan Noli Symposium at Boston University where I presented the following anecdotes about Fan Noli:

-I was acquainted with Fan Noli from my early childhood primarily because my cousin Llambi Misho was a Founding Member of Saint George Church when it was located on Emerald Street in Boston where he served as a psallt (chanter) and where his brother, Koli, was Treasurer.
-Since Llambi’s father, Kosma, and my grandfather, Kristo, were brothers, we were closely related cousins, so my father, Spiro, was frequently invited to Llambi's home whenever Fan Noli was going to be a guest there.
+I was acquainted with Fan Noli from my early childhood primarily because my cousin Llambi Misho was a Founding Member of Saint George Church when it was located on Emerald Street where he served as a psallt (chanter) and where his brother, Koli, was Treasurer.
+Since Llambi’s father and my grandfather were brothers, we were closely related cousins, so my father, Spiro, was frequently invited to Llambi's home whenever Fan Noli was going to be a guest there.

 One of my earliest memories of Fan Noli took place when I was about 8 years old at Llambi’s family home in Brookline, Massachusetts.
 I always looked forward to those visits because Llambi's son, Jimmy, and his brother, Tony, had an electric train set complete with railroad tracks that they set up on their bedroom floor and let me operate after I arrived.

-I had never heard the word "vegetarian" before, and when Llambi’s wife, Mary, explained to me that it meant someone who would not eat meat of any kind, I thought that was very strange because, to me, no one could possibly pass up feasting on mouth-watering roast lamb seasoned with aromatic garlic!
+I had never heard the word "vegetarian" before, and when Llambi’s wife, Mary, explained that it represented someone who would not eat meat of any kind, I thought that was very strange because, to me, no one could possibly pass up feasting on mouth-watering roast lamb seasoned with aromatic garlic!

-After their dinner was completed, the men returned to the sun parlor and seemed to resume their discussion at exactly the same point where they had left off before dinner, and where, once again, we could hear Fan Noli’s robust laughter and the pungent odor of cigar smoke.
+After their dinner was completd, the menreturned to the sun parlor and seemed to resume their discussion at exactly the same point where they had left off before dinner, and where, once again, we could hear Fan Noli’s robust laughter and smell the pungent odor of cigar smoke.